kalialor/FilmHaven/README.md

 - **Upcoming Movies**: Stay updated with the latest releases by browsing through upcoming movies, enabling you to plan your movie-watching schedule in advance.

+- **Light/Dark Mode Toggle**: Users can switch from light to dark mode.

 ## Technology Used

 Film Haven is developed using the following technologies: